Land Rover Defender: Police and government vehicles

+United Kingdom

 The British police have used Land Rovers (including the Defender) in their service for many years, they are supplied with the entire range from Land Rover itself.
 Due to the ongoing terrorist threat and proliferation of public order disturbances, the Police Service of Northern Ireland has employed armoured and hardened versions of the Land Rover Defender for over 40 years in various guises.
 The current PSNI armoured public order vehicle is based upon a heavy duty Defender 110 chassis which starts life as a chassis cab and which is then stripped of the original body and fitted with upgraded suspension, brakes, and drive train.
 The bonnet, wings and roof are produced from armoured composite materials whilst the body is manufactured from a range of armoured steel and composite materials and is known as the "Pangolin".

+Germany

 In 2004 a fleet of 12 long wheelbase 110 Td5 Land Rovers were produced for the federal German government, varying between 110 vans, 110 HCPUs and 110 4x4s.
 The German government did not renew the supply contract after 2006, instead turning to Mercedes for their logistics fleet.

 Vehicles produced for the German government order were produced in metallic grey with white roofs.
 The electrical installation on these vehicles was a special order and kept "luxury" fittings and fixtures to a bare minimum.
 Four FFR equipped vehicles were produced to facilitate the VHF radios in service at that time with the German government and police authorities.
 Following the change-over to the Mercedes contract, the federal German government sold their Td5 fleet.